 Colin Powell Net Worth

-Colin Powell net worth: Colin Powell is an American statesman and a retired four-star general in the United States Army who has a net worth $60 million.
+Colin Powell was an American statesman and a retired four-star general in the United States Army who had a net worth $60 million at the time of his death in October 2021.
 Colin Powell served as the United States Secretary of State from 2001 to 2005 – the first Africa-American to do so.
 Before this, he served as the National Security Advisor and the Chairman of the Joint Chiefs of Staff from the late 80s to the early 90s.
 Powell's term as Secretary of State under George W. Bush was incredibly controversial, owing to his false justification of the 2003 Iraq War.

 After retiring from the military in the early 1990s, Colin earned a fortune thanks initially to speaking engagements.
 In 2000 alone he earned $7 million from 109 speaking engagements, charging around $64,000 per speech on average but periodically charging north of $100,000.
 He received a $6 million advance for his 1995 autobiography "My American Journey."